CharlotteCross1998/beeper-midnight-pink/README.md

 ## Description
 Simple, pitch-black css theme for Beeper desktop client with pink messages and decluttered settings.

+Note: The tail of messages is still blue as this is shared between incoming and outgoing messages.

 ## Preview
 ![screenshot of application](beeper_theme.png)
 ![screenshot of application](beeper_theme_2.png)